 Controlling the Impulse to Steal: You feel you want something

-Recognize that you are wanting to take something.
+- Recognize that you're wanting to take something.

-Report to your parent about how you resisted the temptation to steal, and get praise.
+- Report to your parent about how you resisted the temptation to steal, and receive praise for doing so.

-Role Play both of these behaviors as well as Following Instructions with your child.
-Having a time each day that you report on her honesty progress is also a good idea.
+Role play both of these behaviors, as well as following instructions, with your child.
+Setting a time daily for reporting on her honesty progress is also a good idea.
 It allows time for praise as well as re-dedication.

-Lastly, don't forget to pull her aside when you feel she is weak and kneel with her to pray.
+Lastly, remember to pull her aside when you feel she's weak.
+Kneel with her in pray.
 Pour your heart out to the Lord on her behalf.
 Let her understand who she has to answer to and who will give her strength in governing this behavior.
 You don't need to say these things as much as just show her through your humble prayers.

-It is very normal with a behavior like dishonesty to conquer it and then fall back into it often.
-Don't feel like she forgot everything you did if she goes back to it.
-It is an addiction.
-It feels comfortable after a while and the draw can be great at times.
-Just regroup and get back to teaching to it again.
-Learning to govern your own behaviors is a 'bit by bit' type of process.
+It's very normal with a behavior like dishonesty to conquer it and then have relapses.
+Don't feel like she forgot everything you did if she returns to this negative.
+It's an addiction.
+It feels comfortable after a while, and the draw can be great at times.
+Just regroup and return to teaching it again.
+Learning to govern your own behaviors is a "bit-by-bit" type of process.
 We have to be patient and persistent.

-To anyone who hasn't had problems with dishonesty yet.
-Just remember to keep your tolerances low and always keep the possibility in the back of our minds.
+To anyone who hasn't had problems with dishonesty yet: Just remember to keep your tolerances low and always keep the possibility in the back of your mind that a child may not be honest.
 It doesn't do our child good to be blind parents.
 Questioning behaviors in your mind is a good habit to get into so that you don't inadvertently feed a negative behavior.